-Final Fantasy is just a few weeks away from turning thirty years old – so let’s celebrate with a good old fan ranking.
+Final Fantasy is now 30 years old – so let’s celebrate with a good old fan ranking.

 Thirty years provides an awful lot of history to mine and a truly ridiculous number of games.
 Since the original Final Fantasy made its debut in Japan on December 18, 1987 the series has seen fifteen main numbered titles, three films, and a ridiculous number of spin-off games including a few discrete series’ including Crystal Chronicles, Tactics, Chocobo’s Dungeon and franchises built around specific entries or characters.